GuangshengPei/deCS/README.md

 #Human_cell_atlas_of_fetal (HCAF_z_score)
 data(Human_cell_atlas_of_fetal)
 ```
 &#8194;&#8194;In addition, one can also load the cell type marker gene list from CellMatch database.
 The gene list of `"CellMatch_markers"` will be loaded.
-User can also upload their predefined cell type marker genes list, with at least two columns with names `c("Cell_type", "Marker_gene")`
+User can also create your own cell type marker genes list, with at least two columns with names `c("Cell_type", "Marker_gene")`.
 ```
 data(CellMatch)
 head(CellMatch_markers)